Awards

 Georgia Section Award for Innovation in Transportation

-Established in 2011 and presented to new or upgraded transportation faciility or program completed within the past two years that fufills an essential transportation function, provides a sense of place and incorporates good planning, good design and/or good operations.
+Established in 2011 and presented to new or upgraded transportation facility or program completed within the past two years that fulfills an essential transportation function, provides a sense of place and incorporates good planning, good design and/or good operations.

 Marsha Anderson Young Member of the Year Award